Blue Bell reveals limited-time ice cream flavor with a coffee kick

 (KARK) — Fans of Blue Bell’s coffee flavor now have another one to get hooked on this summer.

-Blue Bell announced their new flavor, Java Jolt, has officially hit store shelves across the nation.
+Blue Bell announced its new flavor, Java Jolt, has officially hit store shelves across the nation.

 The company said the new flavor combines their coffee ice cream flavor with dark chocolate chunks and a coffee fudge swirl.
 The limited-time flavor is available in pint size.